Samsung should probably just stop doing its Unpacked events

 It didn’t help that the new Galaxy products were so utterly iterative and forgettable.
 Five minutes after the Galaxy Tab S7 was presented, I couldn’t tell you why anyone would want or need one.
 Similarly, only the hardest-core Samsung fans could pick the Galaxy Watch 3 out of a lineup with prior Galaxy-series watches.
 “Mystic Bronze” turned out to be the big meme-worthy topic of the event, and unless you’re a really big fan of rebadged rose gold, who cares?

 My sense is that Samsung and its fans would be better served by individual product announcements than Apple-scale events.
 That much became crystal clear when the company kinda-sorta announced the Galaxy Z Fold 2, a product that really needed to be re-pitched to viewers after last year’s Galaxy Z Fold (aka Galaxy Fold) debacle.
-This year, presenters spent most of the Fold 2’s stage time discussing its improved durability, a topic that had to be addressed, but didn’t exactly instill confidence in the quality of all the previously revealed products.
+This year, presenters spent most of the Fold 2’s stage time discussing its improved durability, a topic that had to be addressed, but which didn’t exactly instill confidence in the quality of all the previously revealed products.
 Z Fold 2 might more usefully have been separated from the rest of the announcements.

 Somehow, Samsung decided to do that, too.
 Rather than offering a full reveal of the foldable, it told viewers that it would have more to say about the device on September 1.
-Then it wrapped up the event with a weird Q&A discussing a collection of disparate issues — S Pen, privacy, COVID-19 and corporate global goals — followed by a Netflix commercial, and a collection of slides on device pricing and dates.
+Then it wrapped up the event with a weird Q&A discussing a collection of disparate issues — S Pen, privacy, COVID-19, and corporate global goals — followed by a Netflix commercial and a collection of slides on device pricing and dates.
 As much as I’d love to call it a “mess,” it was more like a puzzle that was put on display despite having been assembled improperly.

 Just like the company’s semi-annual leaks, I might feel differently if a scatterbrained Unpacked was a one-time issue, but this is the way these events tend to go, and I don’t think they’re serving the intended purpose.
-Instead of enabling consumers and journalists to learn about potentially interesting new products, Unpacked is a jumble of poorly coordinated messages that need to either be thoroughly rethought and resequenced, or split up into separate product-specific announcements.
+Instead of enabling consumers and journalists to learn about potentially interesting new products, Unpacked is a jumble of poorly coordinated messages that need to either be thoroughly rethought and resequenced or split up into separate product-specific announcements.
 In a pandemic-wracked world, where media “gatherings” just aren’t practical, the latter approach would have a much better chance of meaningfully reaching Samsung customers, while enabling the company to make definitive statements about its products — rather than letting leaks do all the talking.